divmain/recollect/README.md

 ## Errors

-The following errors are available as properties on `Recollect.Errors`, and are thrown (or provided as the `reject` ed value) in the indicated circumstances.
+The following error prototypes are available as properties on `Recollect.Errors`.
+They  are thrown (or provided as the `reject`-ed value) in the indicated circumstances.

 | Error name           | Description                                                    |
 | -----                | -----                                                          |